CharlotteCross1998/owo/README.md

     make

+# Other Programs

+- Lolcat - Piping owo to lolcat works really nicely

 # Notes
 I'm not the best programmer, I don't even use c or assembly, but this is so simple anyone could do it.